Rails Migrations in a nutshell

 Rollback a migration

-Running plain rails db:rollback command would revert the lastest migration changes to the database.
+Running plain rails db:rollback the command would revert the latest migration changes to the database.

 But if you want to revert a specific migration you can do it with the following command.